telliott99/MyMath/green-plane/plane-summary.rst

 Summary 1
 #########

 This short write-up will summarize the first two of the four fundamental theorems of vector calculus.
-I hope this will help me to remember them.

 First, though, a word about curl.
 Curl measures the rotation of a vector field (its absolute value is twice the angular momentum).
 As an example, if a two dimensional field :math:`\mathbf{F}` has components :math:`<M,N>`, then